Alvin Trivelpiece

-Alvin W. Trivelpiece (died 2022) was an American physicist whose varied career included positions as director of the Office of Energy Research of the U.S. Department of Energy (DOE), executive officer of the American Association for the Advancement of Science (AAAS), and director of Oak Ridge National Laboratory (ORNL).
+Alvin William Trivelpiece (March 15, 1931 – August 7, 2022) was an American physicist whose varied career included positions as director of the Office of Energy Research of the U.S. Department of Energy (DOE), executive officer of the American Association for the Advancement of Science (AAAS), and director of Oak Ridge National Laboratory (ORNL).
 He was also a professor of physics and a corporate executive.
 Trivelpiece's research focused on plasma physics, controlled thermonuclear research, and particle accelerators.
 He received several patents for accelerators and microwave devices.
-He died in California in 2022 at the age of 91.
+He died in Rancho Santa Margarita, California in August 2022 at the age of 91.

 Education

 He grew up in Stockton, California, an agricultural community, where he had only limited exposure to science.
 In 1948, after working as a construction lineman, he found himself unemployed and set off to hitchhike to New Orleans.
 Passing through San Luis Obispo, California, he stopped off to visit an aunt who lived there.
 She and her husband, who was a faculty member at California Polytechnic State University in San Luis Obispo, talked him into staying there and starting college.
-He graduated from "Cal Poly" with a B.S. degree in 1953.
+He graduated from "Cal Poly" in 1953 with a B.S. degree in electrical engineering, then continued his studies at the California Institute of Technology where he earned a Ph.D. in electrical engineering in 1958.